IsolatedSingularity/starter-hugo-academic/content/_index.md

     content:
       title: Personal
       text: |
-        <em>You feel it before you see it.
+        <div style="margin-bottom: 2.5rem;"><em>You feel it before you see it.
 A flicker at the edge of the viewport.
 It knows you scrolled this far.
-It has been waiting.</em>
+It has been waiting.</em></div>
       filters:
         folders:
           - project